Artificial Intelligence Deep Dive

 GPT-3 (2020)

 GPT-3 contains 175 billion parameters and demonstrates strong performance on a wide range of NLP tasks with minimal fine-tuning.
-The model is trained on an even larger dataset (WebText 2) than the previous iteration and demonstrates few-shot and zero-shot learning capabilities
+The model is trained on a much larger corpus (Common Crawl, WebText2, books, Wikipedia) than the previous iteration and demonstrates few-shot and zero-shot learning capabilities

 GPT-4 (2023)

-• Gemini (Google): Multimodal models processing text, images, audio, and video natively
+- Gemini (Google): Multimodal models processing text, images, audio, and video natively, with context windows reaching 1M+ tokens

-• Llama 3 (Meta): Open-source models with 8B and 70B parameters, trained on 15T tokens
+- Llama 3 / 4 (Meta): Open-weight models that anchor most self-hosted deployments; Llama 3 shipped 8B and 70B variants trained on 15T tokens

 Training